activitree/meteor-push/DEVELOPMENT_PATH_WEB.md

 meteor add activitree:push

+** If you are looking for a more complex implementation of a Meteor PWA with Notifications, Offline Caching and Offline experience, please visit this repo: https://github.com/activitree/Meteor-PWA-Explained

+As of 2.0.6, activitree:push looks for a Firebase configuration (client side) and if one is found, the package calls for an installation of `/firebase-messaging-sw.js` otherwise it will default to `sw.js`.
+You are expected to have both files in your `/public` folder if you plan to use Web Push notifications.
+Documentation here: https://github.com/activitree/Meteor-PWA-Explained/blob/master/3_Service_workers.md

 * Add your configuration in startup/client: https://github.com/activitree/meteor-push/blob/master/example/app/startup/client/index.js

 * Add your configuration in startup/server: https://github.com/activitree/meteor-push/blob/master/example/app/startup/server/index.js .
 This step requires the existence of a Firebase configuration file.